Tulum vs Puerto Vallarta: Which One Is Better for a Vacation?

 🔴 The pueblo in Tulum is separated by 10 kilometers of distance from the hotel zone.

-🔴 Between Tulum Vallarta, Tulum is definitely the more expensive destination.
-However, if you decide to visit Tulum on a budget you can still do that.
+🔴 Between Tulum and Vallarta, Tulum is definitely the more expensive destination.
+However, if you decide to visit Tulum on a budget, you can still do that.

-🔴 Cancun International airport is the closest airport to Tulum and it’s two hours drive away from Tulum.
+🔴 Cancun International Airport used to be the closest airport to Tulum, and it’s a two-hour drive away from Tulum.
+However, now they have built the brand new Tulum International Airport, which will add more and more flights..
 So you can’t avoid the 1h 30-minute drive from Cancun to Tulum.

 🔴 The all-inclusive type of resort isn’t common here.
 In fact, there is only one All-inclusive hotel in Tulum.
 If you are an all-inclusive resorts fun, you can still find great options in the surrounding, though.